cofoundry-cms/Cofoundry.Docs/src/Framework/JSON Configuration.md

-﻿***Note: Cofoundry currently uses JSON.NET and configures the default ASP.NET Core parser to use JSON.NET.
-Once .NET 6 is released we intend to move to the new System.Text.Json parser for Cofoundry, and make any changes to the default parser opt-in.***
+***Note: Cofoundry currently uses JSON.NET and configures the default ASP.NET Core parser to use JSON.NET.
+We intend to move to the new System.Text.Json parser for Cofoundry at some point, and make any changes to the default parser opt-in.***

 ## Cofoundry default JSON settings